Last week, the news came that former Las Vegas mobster Frank Cullotta had passed away due to health complications including COVID 19.

 To be in the witness protection program, you had to come 100% clean on all crimes.
 Everything had to be detailed.
 If you “forgot” something, it could kick you out of the program.
 Frank always made it clear that he never snitched, never wore a wire.
 What he did was cross the “t”‘s and dotted the “I”‘s of what the government already knew.

 When we were later invited to visit Mayor Oscar Goodman’s office, (Oscar was the Mob’s main attorney in Las Vegas before becoming our Mayor) I was briefed beforehand not to mention Frank’s name to the Mayor.
 It was a sore spot with Oscar.
 In fact, there was a giant rubber rat that sat on the couch in the office Oscar told us that he named it “Frank”.

 To add even more to the story, Oscar Goodman’s biography is titled “Of Rats and Men: Oscar Goodman’s Life from Mob Mouthpiece to Mayor of Las Vegas”

-I’ve had the talks with others who think that man must publicly pay for his sins his entire life.
+I’ve had the talks with others who think that a man must publicly pay for his sins his entire life.
 I don’t see it that way.
 Frank, like everyone else, makes the decisions they make based on circumstances.
 We make some good ones, we make some bad ones.
 And we pay the price for them either way.
-Frankl lived a long life, that was not ordinary to you and me.
+Frank Cullotta lived a long life.
+One that was not ordinary to you and me.
 But it was his life and he made it a full life.
 Unlike others who like to sit on the sidelines and complain.
 Good or bad, he lived his life on his terms.
 How many of us can say that??
-Not many…
+Not too many…

 Links Mentioned in Post